WebAssembly/spec/spectec/test-prose/TEST.md

   g.
 If vrelop_u1 is GE, then:
     1) Let (GE sx) be vrelop_u1.
     2) Return $ivrelopsx_(Jnn X M, $ige_, sx, v_1, v_2).
-2. Assert: Due to validation, the type of lt_u1 is Fnn.
+2. Assert: Due to validation, lt_u1 is Fnn.
 3. Let Fnn be lt_u1.
 4. If (vrelop_u1 = EQ), then:
   a.
 Return $fvrelop_(Fnn X M, $feq_, v_1, v_2).